TimiBorisov/devops-cloud-journey/README.md

 ### Week 3-4: Job Applications and Continuous Learning

-#### Resume and LinkedIn
-- Update your resume and LinkedIn profile to highlight new skills, projects, and certifications (1 hour/day)

 #### Job Search
 - Apply for DevOps and Cloud Engineer positions on LinkedIn, Indeed, Glassdoor (1 hour/day)